 A few years ago, I was commiserating with a friend about my weird feeling of disappointment about Mother’s Day and she shared her strategy with me.
 A week before the holiday, she makes a list of what she wants from her family and leaves it in plain sight.
 Well.
 That sounded like such a great idea, I had to try it.

 I wrote down my modest wish list: a new swimsuit, with the size, color, and store where it could be purchased, and an “All In” T-shirt, because the Cavs made it to the finals.
 Nothing over the top, just one thing I needed and one thing I wanted, but would never have bought for myself.

 My family shopped purposefully and efficiently, and they felt confident that what they were getting me would be a hit.
 I got to choose what I wanted, and I didn’t have to leave the house to get it.
 Dare I say, I almost felt pampered.
 Best of all, there was still time for everyone to make me a homemade card.

 For this Mother’s Day, I’m asking for two hours of yard work.
 We’ve had so much rain that I haven’t had the chance to do it myself and I’m feeling the pressure.
-Even though my oldest son reminded me that my middle son will probably be a liability rather than an asset, weeding, digging, and cleaning are on the docket for this weekend, and we’re all looking forward to it.
+Even though my oldest son reminded me that my middle son will probably be a liability rather than an asset, weeding, digging, and cleaning are on the docket for this weekend, and this mom is looking forward to it.